market order vs limit order

 Market orders and price uncertainty

-If you would like to sell your Twitter shares as quickly as possible, you should submit a market order.
-While this ensures fast execution, it creates some price uncertainty as you have to accept the prevailing market price at the time your order is executed.
+The market order ensures fast execution, which is helpful if you need to get in or out of a position as quickly as possible.
+However, it creates some price uncertainty as you have to accept the prevailing market price at the time your order is executed.

 Limit orders and execution uncertainty

-In summary, market orders offer fast execution but traders should be willing to accept the market price.
+Market order vs limit order?
+In this lesson, we have explained that the choice between these two types of orders involves a tradeoff between price uncertainty and execution uncertainty.
+Specifically, market orders offer fast execution but traders should be willing to accept the market price.
 Thus, market orders inherit price uncertainty.
 On the other hand, for traders who can wait, limit orders provide an opportunity to trade at better prices conditional on the share price moving in the desired direction.
-However, the price may never move in that direction, creating execution uncertainty.
+However, it may take a long time for that to happen, creating execution uncertainty.

 What is next?